rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/11-system-test.md

             }
     ```

 5. With the trigger in place, let's bump our application version.
-Edit the `package.json` in the root of the `pet-battle` front end repository and bump the version to a new number eg `1.3.0` as per below (this might differ for your env depending on how mnay of the other modules you've done 🦆🍔)
+Edit the `package.json` in the root of the `pet-battle` front end repository and bump the version to a new number eg `1.3.0` as per below (this might differ for your env depending on how many of the other modules you've done 🦆🍔)

     ```json
     {